 Now we have an opportunity to resolve the problems that were created in 1971 when the Department of Environmental protection was created by transferring the conservation functions back to the Department of Agriculture and changing its name to the Department of Agriculture and Natural Resources.
-This is a particularly good year to make this change while we are also proposing to combine the functions and authority of the Environmental Quality branch with those of the Department of Public Utility Control in a new Department of Energy and Environmental Protection as proposed in Governor's Bill 6386.
-It is also a good year to make this change because we have a Commissioner of Agriculture who has experience in both the Department of Agriculture and the Conservation and Preservation branch of the Department of Environmental Protection which will aid him in creating a properly functioning Department of Agriculture and natural Resources.
+This is a particularly good year to make this change because we have a Commissioner of Agriculture who has experience in both the Department of Agriculture and the Conservation and Preservation branch of the former Department of Environmental Protection which will aid him in creating a properly functioning Department of Agriculture and natural Resources.